The school garden

-We started a monthly gardening club at the elementary school!
-Each month about 30 kids and parent volunteers meet up to learn about sustainable gardening.
-Then, we apply those skills to several raised beds in the back of the school.
+We started a monthly gardening club at the elementary school where we learn about natural gardening apply those skills to several raised beds in the back of the school.

 Over the past few months, we have been creating an educational and beneficial garden behind the school.
-The students and teachers pass these gardens several times a day on their way to Recess, PE, and during dismissal…so it’s a pretty special thing that the whole school is experiencing the joy of watching these gardens grow.
+The students and teachers pass these gardens several times a day on their way to Recess, PE, and during dismissal…so it’s a pretty special thing that the whole school can experience the joy of watching these gardens grow.

-We remove the old boards, disposed of them, and constructed new ones.
+We disposed of the old beds and constructed new ones.
 So we now have two 8-foot x 4-foot raised beds.

 At the end of each month, we meet up for one hour where we eat snacks, discuss a gardening topic, then head outside to apply the concepts in our garden.
 We have learned so much and seen so many cool things along the way.